Harvester Bass Club Official Rules - Approved January 2023

 Every boat shall have standard Coast Guard Safety Equipment and must obey all Federal and State Laws.
 Safe Boating must be observed at all times by all tournament competitors.

-All boaters are required to wear a Coast Guard approved chest-type life preserver or PFD, and it shall be strapped or zippered securely and maintained in that condition until the combustion engine is shut off.
+All boaters are required to wear a Coast Guard approved chest-type life preserver or PFD, and it shall be strapped or zippered securely and maintained in that condition any time the boat is on plane.
+A PFD is NOT required at idle speeds.
+A kill switch must be worn at ALL times any any speed.

 Each boat shall have a kill switch with a lanyard attached to the operator’s life vest or PFD (Coast Guard ruling dated November 1st 1972.)